Several important factors need to be considered before designing an optimized gate drive transformer.

 - Several thousand volts of isolation can be built in between windings by proper design.

-- There is no need of separate isolated power supply.
+- There is no need for a separate isolated power supply.

 - Using modern high permeability cores, tiny GDTs are now available that meet the most stringent design specifications.